MikeDigitize/Getting_Started_With_TDD/README.md

     }
 };
 ```
-Ok now it's looking neater.
+Ok now it's looking a little neater.
 And all tests are still green.

-Hopefully what this is demonstrating is that testing is an organic journey.
+Hopefully this is helping to demonstrate that testing is an organic journey.
-Your code evolves as you learn more about the inner workings or your functionality.
+Our code evolves as we learn more about the inner workings of our functionality.
-Your tests are there to prod and poke at the functionality to make sure it stands up to scrutiny.
+Our tests are there to prod and poke at the functionality to make sure it stands up to scrutiny.

 As long as we follow some general principles we will end up with the right result.

 *Is this easy to test?*
 *What's the minimum I need to test to give me confidence?*
 *If I return in three months' time, will this test suite make sense?*
-*Decouple your tests, like you decouple your code*

 ## Testing Enough To Give Us Confidence